 Head back east along highway 39, this time stopping at Grass River Provincial Park.
 A top paddling destination, the river also connects First, Second and Third Cranberry Lakes with the park’s large Reed Lake.
 There are designated backcountry campsites along the routes, but the park also has three campgrounds and lodge options.
 Check out the 3.2-km Karst Spring Trail, a lovely loop that features a spring gushing from the sedimentary rock cliff.

 Then continue west toward Cranberry Portage.
 Going back 2,000 years, this was an important portage route connecting the Grass and Saskatchewan River systems.
 Learn about the area’s history at the carefully restored rail station, home to the Cranberry Portage Museum.
-Stop by the Irvin Head Gallery showcasing Indigenous carvings and paintings by local artists.

 In addition to the campgrounds at Grass River Provincial Park, there are a handful of fishing lodges in the area or you can continue on to Bakers Narrow Provincial Park or to a hotel in Flin Flon.